uihilab/HydroSuite/train/WFH.md

 # Hydroinformatics Training - WaterSoftHack 2024

-This repository serves as a landing page introduction of HydroSuite: A collection of web-based software for the development and analysis of hydrologic workflows.These libraries can be used for:
+This repository serves as a landing page and introduction of HydroSuite: A collection of web-based software for the development and analysis of hydrologic workflows designed by the Hydroinformatics Lab at the University of Iowa.
+These libraries can be used for:

 * Development of web applications.
 * In-browser fast analysis.